From Wikipedia, the free encyclopedia

 Lean-to made with car and tent

-A lean-to is originally defined as a building in which the rafters lean against another building or wall, a penthouse.
-[1] These structures frequently have skillion roofs and as such are sometimes referred to as "skillions".
+A lean-to is originally defined as a structure in which the rafters lean against another building or wall, also referred to in prior times as a penthouse.
+[2] These structures characteristically have shed roofs, also referred to as "skillions", or “outshots” and “catslides” when the shed’s roof is a direct extension of a larger structure’s.

-A lean-to shelter is a free-standing structure with only three walls and a single-pitched roof.
-The open side is commonly oriented away from the prevailing winds and rains.
-Often it is a rough structure made of logs or unfinished wood and used as a camping shelter.
+A lean-to shelter is a simplified free-standing version of a wilderness hut with three solid walls and a single- or, in the case of an Adirondack lean-to, offset-pitched gable roof.
+The open side is commonly oriented away from the prevailing weather.
+Often it is made of rough logs or unfinished wood and used for camping.

 A laavu in the Pukala recreational forest